Bible Doctrines to Live By stands without apology as a Fundamental, Bible believing, Mid-Acts Dispensational, Evangelistic ministry.

 6. We believe that men are saved by grace, through faith, without works.
 After we are saved, we should want to honor the Lord with good works in our lives, but we could never be saved by our works no matter how good or well intended they might be.
 Salvation can only be received as a free gift from God (Rom.
 4:5; 6:23; Eph.
 2:8-10).

 7. We believe that every believer possesses eternal life and is, therefore, safe and secure for all eternity.
-When a Christian sins, his enjoyment of his fellowship with the Lord is interrupted but not his eternal salvation.
+When a Christian sins, his enjoyment of his fellowship with the Lord is affected but not his eternal salvation.
 A Christian can incur the Father’s chastisement, but he cannot lose his salvation ( I Cor.
-9:27; 11:32).
+9:27; 11:32; 2 Cor.
+1:22).

 8. We believe that every child of God is sealed and indwelled by the Holy Spirit.
 As believers, it is our privilege and duty to be filled with the Spirit by yielding ourselves to Him so that our lives can be filled with His fruit (Rom.
 8:9; Gal.
 5:16-23; Eph.
 1:13; 5:18).

 9. We believe that during the period covered by the Book of Acts, the Holy Spirit gave various sign gifts such as prophecy, miraculous gifts of tongues for speaking in foreign languages without study, and the laying on of hands for miraculous healings.
 These gifts, being temporary, have ceased (Acts 2:1-11; I Cor.
 13:8-13).

 10. We believe that God heals today in answer to prayer according to His will but we do not believe He bestows on believers today the power to perform healings as He did in the Book of Acts.
 We also recognize that there may be times when God has a special purpose for afflictions and that it may not always be His will to heal (II Cor.
 12:8-10).